Computable analysis on the space of marked groups: Introduction on some results in Markovian computable analysis

 \subsubsection{Recursive metric spaces}

-We can now define what is a recursive metric space.
-Recursive metric spaces are countable sets.
-Each point in a recursive metric space has a finite description.
-Note that this is not the case for computable metric spaces as studied in Type 2 computable analysis \cite{Brattka2003} or for recursively presented Polish spaces as studied in effective descriptive set theory \cite{Moschovakis1980}. \begin{defn} \emph{A recursive metric space (RMS)} is a countable metric space $(X,d)$ equipped with a surjective numbering $\nu:\,\subseteq\mathbb{N}\rightarrow X$, and such that the distance function $d:X\times X\rightarrow\mathbb{R}$ is $(\nu\times\nu,c_{\mathbb{R}})$-computable. \end{defn}
+We can now define what is a recursive metric spaces.
+We stick to the old terminology that uses the term ``recursive'' instead of ``computable'' because the term ``computable metric space'' has a different meaning, and it is not the case that every recursive metric space is a computable metric space.
+In particular recursive metric spaces are countable sets. \emph{Computable metric spaces} as studied in Type 2 computable analysis \cite{Brattka2003} or \emph{recursively presented Polish spaces} as studied in effective descriptive set theory \cite{Moschovakis1980} can be uncountable sets. \begin{defn} \emph{A recursive metric space (RMS)} is a countable metric space $(X,d)$ equipped with a numbering $\nu:\,\subseteq\mathbb{N}\rightarrow X$, and such that the distance function $d:X\times X\rightarrow\mathbb{R}$ is $(\nu\times\nu,c_{\mathbb{R}})$-computable. \end{defn}

-Of course, whether a triple $(X,d,\nu)$ is a RMS depends only on the $\equiv$-equivalence class of the numbering $\nu$, we can thus define a RMS to be a metric space equipped with a compatible numbering type.

-There are different notions of ``effective continuity'', as we have discussed in Section \ref{subsec:Voc Subsec}, we give here that of Kushner \cite{Kushner1984}. \begin{defn} A function $f$ between recursive metric spaces $(X,d,\nu)$ and $(Y,d,\mu)$ is called \emph{effectively continuous }if given a $\nu$-name $n$ of a point $x$ in $X$ and the $c_{\mathbb{R}}$-name of a computable real number $\epsilon>0$, it is possible to compute the $c_{\mathbb{R}}$-name of a number $\eta>0$ such that
+Whether a triple $(X,d,\nu)$ is a RMS depends only on the $\equiv$-equivalence class of the numbering $\nu$, we can thus define a RMS to be a metric space equipped with a compatible numbering type. \begin{defn} A function $f$ between recursive metric spaces $(X,d,\nu)$ and $(Y,d,\mu)$ is called \emph{effectively metric continuous }if given a $\nu$-name $n$ of a point $x$ in $X$ and the $c_{\mathbb{R}}$-name of a computable real number $\epsilon>0$, it is possible to compute the $c_{\mathbb{R}}$-name of a number $\eta>0$ such that

 \end{defn}